Simple isn’t always good

 A debate is rising over the platitude No UI is the best UI.
 It’s the latest formulation of an age old debate about when complexity is a sign of failure or an indicator of needed precision.
 I’ll tell you who is right: no one.
 I used to say things like this but I’ve changed my mind.
 Debates like these fall into the stupid trap academics have fallen into for centuries: Platonic ideals are an illusion.
 They’re fun to play with, they get attention, but are useless when your hands are dirty trying to solve a real problem for a real person.

-The only sane replacement is The best UI is what’s best for the person and situation I’m designing for.
+The only sane alternative is The best UI is what’s best for the person and situation we’re designing for.
 That’s all.
 Who cares what’s best in the abstract?
-No one hires you to design abstractions, and if they did, your business card should read “Platonic Theorist” not “Designer”.
+Who cares about the latest design trend?
+No one hires you to design abstractions, and if they did, your business card should read “Platonic Theorist” not “Designer.”

 The best possible interpretation of the “No UI” platitude is its an echo of the age old cry for simplicity.
 Simplicity is a highly desired thing.
-No sane person wakes up and says “Dear god I hope each of my interactions with machines today is complex and overwhelming!
+No sane person wakes up and says “Dear lord I hope each of my interactions with machines today is complex and overwhelming!
 Praise the lord of complexity.”
-Of course everyone defines simplicty differenty, but in their own little world simplicity is a goal.
+Of course everyone defines simplicity differently, but in their own little world simplicity is a goal.

 But to proceed further is a fools errand: there is no perfect design for everyone (See The Myth of Optimal Design).
 All designs fail someone in some situation.
 That’s part of what design is: picking who you will fail and how you’ll fail them.
 Attempts to average a trend across all people and all situations is foolish (See ecological fallacy).

-Sometimes a huge amount of UI is the best UI
+Sometimes a massive UI is the best UI

 The canonical example is airplane cockpits.
 Pilots are control freaks.
 People may die if it takes 12 clicks to dig down to the nth level advanced control panel to change a setting.